-A good seed mix is a central part of any finch's diet
+A good seed mix forms the basis of your pet finch's diet

 Canary and Finch Pellets

-If you do opt for pellets, they will cover 75% of the finches’ dietary requirements.
+If you do decide to go for pellets, they will make up around 75% of your bird’s dietary requirements.

 Cuttlefish bone is a good source of calcium

-A mineral block is recommended too.
-These are marketed for budgies and larger parrots, but finches benefit from the vitamin and mineral top-up.
-The birds will take as much as they need, which eliminates the need for the dosage calculations necessary when adding a supplement to the birds’ water (which is yet another option).
-Some breeders feed ground-up chicken eggshells instead of shop-bought mineral supplements.
-These should be thoroughly cleaned by boiling, to kill bacteria.
+A mineral block will also make for a good addition to your cages.
+Whilst these are usually marketed for budgies and larger parrots, finches will still benefit from the vitamin and mineral top-up.
+Birds will always take as much as they need, and this in turn will eliminate the need for dosage calculations if you are adding supplement to the birds water (which is another option).
+Some breeders chose to give their birds ground up chicken shells instead of shop-bought mineral supplements.
+If you do choose to do this, make sure to thoroughly boil the shells beforehand to remove any bacteria.

-During the annual moult, a Canary will benefit from extra fatty seeds.
-Seed mixes will include a proportion of these, but you can offer an extra half-teaspoon in the bird’s mix every second day during moulting.
-Suitable fatty seeds include millet, flax, niger or hemp (see full list in the Finch Seed Mixes section, below).
-These will ensure that the new feathers are strong, healthy and shiny.
+Canaries and other Finches molt once a year, this usually lasts for a few months.
+During this season your birds will benefit from extra fatty seeds.
+Normal seed mixes will provide some of these seeds, though no harm will be done if you add an extra half-teaspoon of millet into the bird’s food during moulting season.
+Other than millet, other suitable fatty seeds are Flax, Niger or Hemp (there is a full list in the Finch Seed Mixes section, below).
+These will ensure that new feathers are strong, healthy and shiny.